top of page

 Carsonia Park operated from 1896 to 1950.
 The locomotive ride pictured above harkens back to the first locomotive built by Matthias Baldwin in 1831 as a ride in Franklin Peale’s museum (see our article here).

 A streetcar of the Peoples Traction Company.
 This traction company was formed from the Peoples Passenger Railway Company in 1893 and immediately electrified all its streetcars.
-It was considered a small operation with only 73 miles of track, but it would be one of the three main traction companies that merged in 1895 to form the Union Traction Company.
+It was considered a small operation with only 73 miles of track, but it would be the third largest of the four main traction companies that merged in 1895 to form the Union Traction Company.
 Union Traction would be folded into the newly formed Philadelphia Rapid Transit Company (PRT) in 1902.
 The timeline of public transit in Philadelphia is:

 Street transportation generated a lot of individual wealth in its early days.
 Carson’s wealth allowed him to enjoy the sport of kings: horse breeding and racing.
 In 1896, the same year in which Carsonia Park opened, Carson purchased the 225-acre Erdenheim Stock Farm in Flourtown, just north of Chestnut Hill, for $100,000.
 Here he first developed the idea of establishing an orphanage along the lines of Girard College.
 At this time Carson and his wife were living at 2013 Spring Garden Street.